Modular Jump Gaussian Processes: Discussion

 \section{Discussion}

-We introduced two ideas, adapting LAGP neighborhoods locally (OLAGP) learning a spatial feature from marginal clustering.
+We introduced two ideas, adapting LAGP neighborhoods locally (OLAGP) and learning a spatial feature from marginal clustering.
 Separately, both improve predictions for data from jump processes.
 They shine brightest when used together.
-We call this hybrid Modular JGP, since it involves many of the same ingredients as the Original JGP, except with off-the-shelf subroutines daisy-chained together.
+We call this hybrid MJGP, since it involves many of the same ingredients as OJGP, except with off-the-shelf subroutines daisy-chained together.

 One opportunity for future work pertains specifically to OLAGP.
 We mentioned previously that this method has thus far only been implemented for neighborhoods chosen using NN.
-However, it has been shown that NNs can be suboptimal compared to other subdesigns in the GP contexts \citep{vecchia1988estimation,stein2004approximating}. \citet{gramacy2015local} demonstrated that neighborhoods chosen using via design criteria mean-square prediction error (MSPE) often yield superior LAGP predictions.
-We expect that to extend to the OLAGP context, but investigating that represents future work.
+However, it has been shown that NN neighborhoods can be suboptimal compared to other subdesigns in the GP contexts \citep{vecchia1988estimation,stein2004approximating}. \citet{gramacy2015local} demonstrated that neighborhoods chosen via design criteria mean-square prediction error (MSPE) often yield superior LAGP predictions; see their paper for more information on neighborhoods chosen using MSPE.
+We expect their superior performance to extend to the OLAGP context, but investigating that represents future work.